sbthepotato/DAT640-Project-22H/report/README.md

 # Report

-The source LaTeX files can be seen in this directory while the output pdf is in the `./out` directory.
+The source LaTeX files can be found in this directory while the output pdf is in the `./out` directory.
+Figures can be found in `./figures`.

+The pdf was compiled using the xelatex LaTeX compiler.